Are you ready to become a bad content writer?

 Poor command of the language in which they write

 The meaning of what I have said above is that no matter what language you prefer to write your topic, if it is not good enough or you don’t have good command on it, then the likelihood of making your content less presentable, poorly tested and incomprehensible due to its lack of rhythm is bound to happen.
-Many content writers who start to write seem to have carried away with the belief that anybody can write.
+Many content writers who start to write seem to have been carried away with the belief that anybody can write.

 Of course, anybody can write but writing is an art of someone’s creative expression and in order to make sure that the expression is externalized properly, one must have proficiency in the language in which the expression needs to be externalized.
-Otherwise, no matter how much thought or piece of information you have for your topic, lack of command of the language of your write-up will make your content sound funny.
+Otherwise, no matter how much thought or piece of information you have for your topic, a lack of command of the language of your write-up will make your content sound funny.

 It is also one of the warning signs that can make you a bad content writer.
 Take for instance, even though I have been writing for the last ten years, but every day I work hard to hone my English language so that what I write should make sense to those readers who are native English speakers.
 I really feel bad when some people question my English but I understand that English is not my native language but I have to work very hard to master this global language if I am going to write in English.